Solomonic/theming.jekyll.yenza_de/_posts/2019-11-09-day-0-defining-the-goals-for-jam-ecommerce.md

 tags: internet jam

 series: JAM
-series-nav-title: Day 0 - Defining the Goals
+series-nav-title: Day 0 - Goals and Tools

-seo_description: This article is part of an series which has a look on JAM Stack.
-On Day 0 we are going to define our goals
+seo_description: On Day 0 of our JAMstack journey we are going to define our goals and look at the tools we are using.

 image: http://rasta.online/library/images/JAM2019.png

 ---

 After reading a couple of articles about the current developments in the **JAM** Stack (**J**avascript, **A**PI, **M**arkdown) I got really excited about getting my hands dirty and build a little project.
 Since the usual tutorials often lack the requirements of real-world applications I got the idea of creating an functional online shop, utilizing shiny new tools as **StackBit** which are available today for free.

-My target will be to spend the lowest amount of money and time while building a custom branded, fully operational, automatic deployable shop which is suitable for startup and small business purpose, but extendable for future growth.
-But first things first, lets make a battle plan.

 <!--more-->
 [CMS]: https://en.wikipedia.org/wiki/Content_management_system "Content Management System"